MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 # Party Quickstart

-This quickstart is intended to describe PlayFab Party's core functionality via explanatory text and code snippets.
-PlayFab Party was designed to be cross-platform from the ground up.
+This quickstart describes PlayFab Party's core functionality alongside code snippets.
+PlayFab Party is designed to be cross-platform from the ground up.
 We've structured these quickstarts in the same way, where most of the information applies to all platforms, and platform-specific prerequisites and steps are described in the linked documents.

 For a deeper understanding, consult the linked reference and conceptual documentation, and per-platform sample applications.